Hypoxic and Anoxic Brain Injuries

 Medical Reviewer: Kenneth Ngo, MD

-Hypoxic Brain Injury
+Anoxic Brain Injury and Hypoxic Brain Injury

-Anoxic injuries occur when oxygen flow to the brain is completely cut off.
+An anoxic brain injury occurs when oxygen flow to the brain is completely cut off.
 When this happens, brain cell death will begin around four minutes from the time of deprivation.

-Causes of Hypoxic and Anoxic Brain Injuries
+Causes of Anoxic and Hypoxic Brain Injuries

 In other words, if you experience a trauma that affects your body’s ability to take in and/or distribute oxygen, it can have profound effects on the brain as well, even if the initial problem did not originate in the brain.
-Because each injury is unique, and because the inciting incident may not appear to involve the brain at first, it can be helpful to know what the symptoms of these types of injuries can look like.

-Symptoms of Anoxic or Hypoxic Brain Injuries
+Symptoms of Anoxic and Hypoxic Brain Injuries

 Physical impairments: